 The iBeat Heart Watch is designed for people with heart problems and cardiovascular disease.
 It monitors heart rhythm and rate in real-time and acts as a medical alert system in the event of an emergency.

 The smartwatch itself is designed to be as easy to use as possible.
 The operating system is lightweight, and the UI is simple.
-It’s designed for seniors, so there’s large fonts, contrasting colours and all features are just a few taps away.
+It’s designed for seniors, so there are large fonts, contrasting colors, and all features are just a few taps away.

-iBeat define their smartwatch as a Personal Emergency Response System (PERS), and it’s specifically designed to operate as such.
+iBeat defines its smartwatch as a Personal Emergency Response System (PERS), and it’s specifically designed to operate as such.
 Why would you want a device like this?
-Well, if you have heart disease or are high risk, it could save your life.
+Well, if you have heart disease or are at high risk, it could save your life.